eh-am/eh-am.github.io/3-about.md

 permalink: /about/
 ---

-brazilian web developer, currently living in Toronto
+just an ordinary brazilian web developer